chaconlab/ilmode/README.md

 :-------------------------:|:-------------------------:|:-------------------------:
 ![](images/morphI.jpg)  | <video  width="320px" height="175px"  src="https://user-images.githubusercontent.com/19269061/141989128-c48c87b2-0a15-47b2-a560-0dbf5a3ee96e.mp4" autoplay="true" loop="true" controls="controls" > </video> |  ![](images/morphF.jpg)

-Despite the only dihedral angles being moved we practically have reached the target structure.
-This and other examples illustrates the potential of this reduced loop-closed modal space for the conformational search.
+We have reached the target structure despite the only dihedral angles being moved.
+This and other examples illustrate the potential of this reduced loop-closed modal space for the conformational search.
 Here you can find another example:

 <pre>
 ilmode 3irs.pdb  66 76 --chain C -t 3k4w.pdb -m 2 -a 1 --drmsd 0.25 -x  -o  _morph